thinkeraisaiseai-glitch/PlayFair-Dude/README.md

-# PlayFair Dude
+# 🎮 PlayFair Dude

-PlayFair Dude is an open-source, developer-opt-in **integrity transparency toolkit** for Roblox experiences.
+**PlayFair Dude** is a **source-available, founder-controlled integrity transparency toolkit** for Roblox experiences.

-It helps developers understand **how their games behave under abnormal or exploit-like conditions** using anonymous, aggregated, server-side metrics.
+The source code is publicly visible **for a limited time** to enable transparency, security review, and ethical discussion during early development.

 > We don’t watch players.
 > We observe systems.

 ---

+## ⚠️ IMPORTANT LICENSE NOTICE

+PlayFair Dude is **NOT open source**.

+The code is made **source-available temporarily** under a **Founder-Controlled Source-Available License (FCSAL)**.

+- Viewing the code is allowed
+- Copying, forking, modifying, or redistributing is **strictly prohibited**
+- Commercial use is forbidden
+- The repository may be **privatized at any time without notice**

+See [`LICENSE`](./LICENSE) for full terms.

+---

 ## 🎯 Mission

-To empower developers and communities with **truthful, auditable insight** into game integrity — without surveillance, exploitation, or secrecy.
+To give developers and communities **truthful, auditable insight** into game integrity behavior — **without surveillance, exploitation, or secrecy**.

 PlayFair Dude exists for:
 - Fair play
 - Player trust
-- Developer transparency
 - Ethical security research
+- System-level transparency

+People come first.
+Always.

 ---